 The CBSC is also responsible for managing the Growing the Rural Church project.

-The Church Buildings Office covers the works of the DAC and CBSC, and is your first point of contact for further advice and information, and with any specific queries concerning works to your church building or churchyard.
+The Church Buildings Advisers cover the work of the DAC and CBSC, and are your first point of contact for further advice and information, and for any specific queries concerning works to your church building or churchyard.